samuelkomera/test/system.md

-# System Architecture for Doctor Appointment App
+# System Architecture for DOCSPOT

 ## 1. Client-Side (Frontend)
    - **Framework**: React (using React Bootstrap for views, Material-UI icons)